shahroz75/react-weather-app/README.md

     from this point, everything goes similar and for each one, we did the same thing to create a file and connect to app.js. what we liked in react, is this part that we simply could component separately and add those to anywhere we needed.

-- Any additional info you might want to provide. (edited) We worked on this tutorial as team and discussed each steps with each other.
+- Any additional info you might want to provide. (edited):
+    We worked on this tutorial as team and discussed each steps with each other.
     Group members are Shahroz Saeidi (L6712) and Firouz Saeidi (L6713)